leamusa/js-mail-dadi/README.md

    Check if the user is authorized.
 If yes, it shows a welcome message in the HTML element with the id "output"; otherwise, it shows a message that requires registration.

 8. Use document.getElementById("output"). innerhtml = to updates the content of the HTML element with id "output" with the appropriate message.

+# tools dice game

+1. asking to the player to put the name
+2. generating a random number for user and then for pc
+3. declaring who is the winner based to the higher point